-The Office of Advanced Reactor Technologies (ART) sponsors research, development and deployment activities leading to further safety, technical, economical, and environmental advancements of innovative Generation IV nuclear energy technologies.
+The Office of Advanced Reactor Technologies (ART) sponsors research, development and deployment (RD&D) activities through its Next Generation Nuclear Plant (NGNP), Advanced Reactor Concepts (ARC), and Advanced Small Modular Reactor (aSMR) programs to promote safety, technical, economical, and environmental advancements of innovative Generation IV nuclear energy technologies.

 Advanced SMR R&D

 SMRs designed from advanced and innovative concepts, using non-LWR coolants such as liquid metal, helium or liquid salt, may offer added functionality and affordability.
 This program element will support laboratory, university, and industry projects to conduct R&D on capabilities and technologies that are unique and support development of advanced SMR concepts for use in the mid- to long-term.

 Advanced SMR R&D activities will focus on four key areas: